Mufidatul-Khoiroh/Project-Global-Renewable-Energy-Usage/README.md

 # Project-Household-Renewable-Energy-Usage
-Data Analysis with SQL and Python
+Data Analysis with SQL, Python, and Excel